Matrix Analysis of Tracer Transport: SVD and the Lyapunov spectrum

-Assuming that $R$ is an integrated tangent model as in (\ref{deformation_matrix}), (\ref{inverse_deformation_matrix}) and (\ref{discrete_tracer_map}), the Lyapunov exponents are defined as the time averages of the logarithms of the singular values in the limit as time goes to infinity:
+Assuming that $R$ is an integrated tangent model as in (\ref{deformation_matrix}), (\ref{inverse_deformation_matrix}) and (\ref{discrete_tracer_map}), the Lyapunov exponents are defined as the time averages of the logarithms of the singular values in the limit as time goes to infinity \citep{Ott1993}:

 If there is any significant difference between the largest and next largest Lyapunov exponents, the largest singular value will come to dominate the matrix as it evolves forward in time.
-Thus:
+Thus: \begin{eqnl} r_i(t \rightarrow \infty) = u_{i1} s_1 \sum_j v_{j1} r_j(t_0) \end{eqnl} and: